Finding The Freedom To Write: 4-Week Online Course

 By 2012, I had created a business out of writing by becoming a business writing trainer.
 By 2016, I needed a break from pitching, developing, creating and delivering business writing workshops.
 Especially considering that I did all this alongside being pregnant and then in a new mum – while living in a foreign country!

 With time and space on my side, I finally wrote what I wanted and needed to write.
 At first it was like clearing the phlegm from my writing throat.
 But soon the essence of my book Heart, Sass & Soul flowed, as did a workshop in Writing for Creative Self-Expression, which sold out within hours.
-I knew I was onto something, and that workshop has flourished into this seven-week transformational course.
+I knew I was onto something, and that workshop has flourished into this four-week transformational course.
 It is my wish to help you uncover your voice.
 And I feel that EVERYTHING you NEED to know about writing for creative self-expression is right here in this programme.

 By following this course, you will get the inspiration, confidence and freedom to move forward with your writing.